SzGregG/ActiveDirectoryLab/README.md

 ## 📝 Resources
 For the execution of this project Broadcom's VMware Workstation Pro (17.6.4) was used.
 It can be downloaded [here](https://knowledge.broadcom.com/external/article?articleNumber=368667).

+# Section 1.0: Initial Set Up

-## Step 1: Setting up the Windows Server
+## Step 1.1: Setting up the Windows Server
 In this project Microsoft's Windows Server 2022 ISO was used.
 Windows Server 2022 ISO [download](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022).